timdeschryver/timdeschryver.dev/blog/my-recommendations-to-configure-visual-studio-code-for-angular-development/index.md

 ---
 title: My recommendations to configure Visual Studio Code for Angular Development
 slug: my-recommendations-to-configure-visual-studio-code-for-angular-development
-description: Enhance your development experience by installing (the right) extensions and settings to help you write consistent code in a pleasant way.
+description: Enhance your Angular development experience by installing the extensions mentioned in this article.
+We'll also modify a couple of settings in Visual Studio Code to make it easier to work with.
 date: 2024-09-12
 tags: Angular, VSCode, developer-experience
 ---